 This happens when you work at the company whose Chief Strategy Officer, Dr. Debbie Qaqish, invented the term “revenue marketing.”
 My team wasn’t held to MQL or SQL numbers – it’s a revenue number.

-SQLs and MQLs are operational metrics that can help optimize the pipeline, but only one number truly matters.
-And that guides all project and resource planning for the team, because if we’re working on things that won’t move the needle, it only hurts ourselves and the company’s bottom line.
+SQLs and MQLs are operational metrics that drive pipeline optimization, but only one number truly matters.
+And that guides our business finance and resource planning for the team, because if we’re working on things that won’t move the needle, it only hurts ourselves and the company’s bottom line.

 Good marketing makes people feel what you want them to feel, which makes them more likely to buy.